FAM-CS/CS361-Microservice/README.md

         - response = requests.post(baseURL + /files/{file}/new, json = data)
         - response is a status code and simple message (OK=200, ERR=500)

-[^1]: I believe it is compatible with most python 3 version or 3.6+
+[^1]: I believe it is compatible with most python3 versions